dougcooper/sp-dashboard/README.md

-# Date Range Reporter Plugin for Super Productivity
+# Dashboard Plugin for Super Productivity

 A lightweight dashboard plugin for [Super Productivity](https://super-productivity.com) that visualizes time tracked, completed tasks, overdue items, and project breakdowns within a user‑defined date range.
 It ships as a self-contained HTML/JavaScript widget with no external dependencies and is styled to support light/dark themes.